Curriculum

 ANNUAL RETREAT

 Part of our curriculum is having fun.
 Each year our program has an annual retreat in an out of town location.
-In recent years, we have retreated in Park City, Smowbird Resort, Lava Hot Springs, and San Francisco.
+In recent years, we have retreated in Park City and Solitude Resort.